jac307/MediaArtTutorials/MEDIAART3I03/P1-InClassWork-II.md

 - Record visuals guided by your narration
 - Capture material for the **intro, middle, and ending**
 - Record multiple takes or variations when possible
+- ❗ Save all of your files in your USB before leaving class ❗

 The same four stations from Class Work I will be available:
 - **Scanners**